CANNY 7.2 Duo. CAN Driver

 Register Return Values

 CANx Data Set Ready Register 1 = CAN driver receive buffer of the specified interface has received a message.
-This value appears in the register for one cycle of diagram execution and denotes that the buffer contains new data;
+This value appears in the register for one cycle of diagram execution and denotes that the buffer contains new actual data;

 CANx Received Data Register IDL 0…0xFFFF = value of the lower part of the identifier of the CAN message received on the specified interface